nuxt-community/auth-module/docs/content/en/api/auth.md

 ### `loginWith(strategyName, ...args)`

+- Args: `strategyName` (string) - The name of the strategy as set in your nuxt.config.js file
+- Args: `...args` (object) - These is an additional object argument, you can read more about them in our [payload page](./api/payload.md).

 - Returns: `Promise`

 Set current strategy to `strategyName` and try to do login.
 Usage varies by current strategy.